Backpackers’ Food Shopping List: 10 Must-Have Food Items

 We have to have some indulgence in our backpack, right?
 Plus, this goes great with…

+The perfect breakfast and sandwich companion.
 Do you know what else goes great with bread…

 Buying ham at a supermarket deli is cheaper than buying it prepackaged.
 It will keep through the day but make sure to refrigerate once you get to your accommodation.
+You can also chop it up and throw it into the pasta and noodles we talked about earlier.